 - How accurate is this AI image detector?

-- This AI image detector achieves approximately 85-90% accuracy across major AI generators including Midjourney, DALL-E, Stable Diffusion, Flux, and ChatGPT.
-Accuracy is highest on original uncompressed files and lower on heavily compressed, screenshotted, or social media re-uploaded images.
-The multi-signal approach outperforms single-method detectors because each forensic test catches different types of AI artifacts.
+- Accuracy is approximately 85-90% across major generators.
+It is highest on original uncompressed files and lower on heavily compressed, screenshotted, or social-media re-uploaded images.
+The multi-signal approach outperforms single-method detectors because each forensic test catches a different type of artifact.

 - How can I tell if an image is AI-generated?

-- Upload the image to this AI image detector and it will analyze 5 forensic signals: EXIF metadata (real cameras embed data AI tools lack), Error Level Analysis (AI images have uniform compression), noise patterns (AI produces non-Gaussian noise unlike real sensors), color histograms (AI creates unnaturally smooth distributions), and frequency spectrum (AI generators leave spectral artifacts).
-The tool gives you a confidence score and explains exactly what each test found.
+- Upload the image and the tool analyzes 5 forensic signals: EXIF metadata (real cameras embed data generators lack), Error Level Analysis (generated images have uniform compression), noise patterns (synthetic noise is non-Gaussian, unlike real sensors), color histograms (unnaturally smooth distributions), and frequency spectrum (spectral artifacts from upsampling).
+You get a confidence score and an explanation of exactly what each test found.

 - Can this detect Midjourney, DALL-E, and Stable Diffusion images?

-- Yes.
-This detector identifies images from Midjourney (V5-V7), DALL-E 2 and DALL-E 3, Stable Diffusion (SD 1.5, SDXL, SD 3.0), Flux, ChatGPT image generation, Adobe Firefly, Google ImageFX, Ideogram, and Leonardo AI.
-Each generator leaves different forensic artifacts that the multi-signal analysis detects.
-GAN-based models leave frequency artifacts; diffusion models lack high-frequency sensor detail.
+- Yes, along with Flux, ChatGPT image generation, Adobe Firefly, and other major generators.
+Each architecture leaves different forensic artifacts: GAN-based models leave frequency artifacts, while diffusion models lack high-frequency sensor detail.

 - Can this AI image detector detect deepfakes?